pmndrs/zustand/docs/guides/flux-inspired-practice.md

 dispatch({ type: types.increase, by: 2 })
 ```

 You could also use our redux-middleware.
-It wires up your main-reducer, sets initial state, and adds a dispatch function to the state itself and the vanilla api.
+It wires up your main reducer, sets initial state, and adds a dispatch function to the state itself and the vanilla api.
 Check [this example](https://codesandbox.io/s/amazing-kepler-swxol).

 ```typescript
 import { redux } from 'zustand/middleware'